Capability Ratio, Cp

 A word of warning

-The Capability Ratio, like all process parameters, is not well-defined until the underlying causal system is operated predictably.
+The capability ratio, like all process parameters, is not well-defined until the underlying causal system is operated predictably.
 Whenever a process is operated unpredictably, that is it is influenced by both common causes of routine variation and assignable causes of exceptional variation, the process parameters, including the process mean, the process standard deviation, and the process capability indices, will change over time.
 While we can always compute statistics regardless of the characterization (predictable or unpredictable), the only time this arithmetic can be used to estimate process parameters is when the process is operated predictably.
-When a process is operated unpredictably “the process parameters are changing and are therefore divorced from the statistics” used to calculate them.
-(Wheeler, More Capability Confusion, (Quality Digest, May 2017), 2).
+When a process is operated unpredictably “the process parameters are changing and are therefore divorced from the statistics” used to calculate them (Wheeler, More Capability Confusion, 2).